anish6777/styled-xls/README.md

 # styled-xls

-JS libeary to create xls/xlsx with style.
+JS library to create xls/xlsx with style.

 A 50KB JS library which helps to create XLSX files with styles.